 Though it may sound a tad academic, the innovative and interactive MoMath is a two-floor playground for number nerds.
 And also for those who claim to have no faculty for figures.
 Despite aptitude, all who enter here will thrill at maneuvering a car on a mobius strip, running through virtual “gates,” sinking basketballs, and peddling a trike with square wheels.
 Along with many more mathlete-approved merriments.

 Discover J.P.
-Morgan’s glorious secret book stash in downtown Manhattan
+Morgan’s glorious secret book stash at the Morgan Library and Museum in downtown Manhattan

 Most tourists don’t know about this terrific museum and the exquisitely preserved library.
 John Pierpont Morgan – founder of J.P.
 Morgan – commissioned Charles McKim of McKim, Meade and White, to build this edifice to literature in 1906.
 The 2006 expansion by Renzo Piano – a magnificent glass box atrium – connects a lovely restaurant and other galleries to the incredible 4-room Library.
 It was restored in 2010 to its original splendor.